 - Almost 57% of people (4,397) identified were sleeping in unsheltered locations. - San Francisco has made strategic and targeted investments into housing and shelter in recent years, which has contributed to decreasing rates of homelessness.
 Between 2019 and 2022, homelessness in the city decreased by around 3.5% and unsheltered homelessness decreased by 15%. - A substantial part of the decrease in unsheltered homelessness can be attributed to increases in shelter options.
 Overall, sheltered homelessness increased by 18% between 2019 and 2022 as expanded shelter options enabled more people to sleep inside.
-However, a significant portion of the new shelter capacity brought online between 2019 and 2022 was temporary capacity associated with the city's pandemic response, which has since been demobilized and not fully replaced. - An estimated 4,144 unsheltered individuals are currently in need of shelter or permanent housing placement6.
+However, a significant portion of the new shelter capacity brought online between 2019 and 2022 was temporary capacity associated with the city's pandemic response, which has since been demobilized. - An estimated 4,144 unsheltered individuals are currently in need of shelter or permanent housing placement.

-San Francisco's homelessness response system significantly relies on evidence-based Housing First interventions - the system is housing-focused and designed to assist households to access and retain permanent housing.
+San Francisco's homelessness response system is housing-focused and designed to assist households to access and retain permanent housing.
 San Francisco is commonly looked to as a leader in providing permanent supportive housing (PSH) for people experiencing homelessness.
-San Francisco is also the birthplace of innovative sheltering models, including Navigation Centers, that provide greater access to shelter by lowering barriers and assisting people to secure permanent housing by offering supportive services on site and pathways to housing.
-Even with notable investments and innovations in San Francisco's response to homelessness, and recent declines in the overall homeless count, homelessness (and specifically unsheltered homelessness) remains a persistent social and humanitarian issue in the City.
+San Francisco is also the birthplace of innovative sheltering models, including Navigation Centers, that provide greater access to shelter by lowering barriers and assisting people to secure permanent housing by offering supportive services on site.
+Even with notable investments and innovations in San Francisco's response to homelessness, and recent declines in the overall homeless count, homelessness (and specifically unsheltered homelessness) remains a persistent social and humanitarian issue in the city.